-Tan, Jing and Tyler, Katherine and Manica, Andrea (2007) Business-to-business adoption of eCommerce in China.
+Tan, Jing, Tyler, Katherine and Manica, Andrea (2007) Business-to-business adoption of eCommerce in China.
 Information & Management, 44 (3). pp. 332-351.
 ISSN 0378-7206Full text not available from this repository.

 There is an absence of research on business-to-business eCommerce in developing countries which covers wide-ranging issues beyond contextual imperatives.
 This paper analyzes eCommerce adoption by businesses in China from internal, external and contextual perspectives.
 The contributions of this paper are to extend and adapt the Perceived eReadiness Model [A. Molla, P.S.
 Licker, eCommerce adoption in developing countries: a model and instrument, Information & Management (42) 2005, pp. 877–899; A. Molla, P.S.
 Licker, Perceived E-Readiness factors in e-Commerce adoption: an empirical investigation in a developing country, International Journal of Electronic Commerce 10(1), 2005, pp. 83–110] to eCommerce in China in an empirical study of 134 Chinese SME's.
 This study validates the Perceived eReadiness Model [53,54].
 It further analyzes the contextual and organizational factors that affect business-to-business eCommerce adoption in China.
 Findings show that the important inhibiting factors in China are restricted access to computers, lack of internal trust, lack of enterprise-wide information sharing, intolerance towards failure, and incapability of dealing with rapid change.
 These variables are analysed in the context of Chinese culture.

 |Subjects:||University of Westminster > Westminster Business School|

-|Deposited On:||18 Feb 2009 15:31|
+|Date Deposited:||18 Feb 2009 15:31|

 |Last Modified:||17 Oct 2011 16:05|